 The team wasn’t shy with each other (or our clients) about heavy, mournful, or frantic days.
 We just owned the chaos, and there was no need to hide when we were distracted, stressed, or sick.
 Those days were hard, of course, but not icky or shameful.

 Things are (usually!) much calmer now, but our Slack channels have remained genuinely honest, transparent, and supportive.
 We’ve always been a happily remote company, but now we intimately understand and trust each other in a way that feels new.

 In the midst of the crisis, our non-essential work often felt inconsequential compared with our friends and family trudging into overcrowded hospitals and juggling virtual classrooms.
 When things feel out of control, the healing response is always action.
 We can’t do everything, but we can do something.
 And it’s our responsibility and privilege to do as much as we can.

 So we dialed up our efforts to help our communities and make our work more meaningful:

 - We increased our charitable grants and are donating 4% of our profits to charities.

 - We implemented a flex volunteer day every quarter.

-- I also joined the local Medical Reserve Corps to volunteer weekly at vaccine clinics.
+- I tried to lead from the front and joined the local Medical Reserve Corps to volunteer weekly at vaccine clinics.

 - When we could get together during the pandemic’s lulls, we anchored every team meeting with service.
 Turns out there was still plenty of time to laugh and listen to Olivia Rodrigo while we kept our hands busy at Miriam’s Kitchen and Mary’s Center.
 (And it’s way more inclusive for our sober and religious teammates.)